Sumi Haru: Advocacy

 Haru was very active and vocal as an advocate for the representation and career development of minorities in media.
 Her multitude of projects constantly pushed for opening America's minds to the inclusion of underrepresented ethnic groups.

 She was a co-founder of SAG's Ethnic Employment Opportunities Committee in 1971 and helped negotiate affirmative action clauses into contracts.
 In 1995, Haru became a national vice president of the AFL-CIO.

 Haru served as the co-president of the County of Los Angeles Media Image Coalition, which pushes for representation and career opportunities for underrepresented groups in the television and film industry.
 She is also the co-founder and president of the Association of Asian Pacific Artists.

 In 1998, Haru was awarded the Visionary Award by East West Players (EWP), one of the oldest Asian Pacific American (APA) theater companies in the United States, in recognition for her contributions toward the APA community.
 She had previously served on EWP's board for 10 years, and had also starred in several productions as well.

 Her six-year term as a national vice president marked the first time an Asian American has served on the AFL-CIO's executive council.
 She was president and co-founder of the Association of Asian Pacific American Artists, executive board member of the Asian Pacific American Labor Alliance and co-chair of the Rainbow Coalition Commission on Fairness in the Media.
 In 2009, Haru was honored with SAG's Ralph Morgan Award for distinguished service to SAG's Hollywood Division.

 Death

 Haru died in North Hollywood, aged 75, on October 16, 2014.
-She had been battling emphysema.
+She had been suffering from emphysema.